-

 17. The midges are a nightmare.

 Midges, or “midgies,” as the Scots call them, can be a real nuisance, especially in the Highlands.
 Americans call these tiny biting flies “no-see-ums” for a reason.
 A cloud of them will appear anytime the wind drops below 5 mph, so carry some insect repellent with you during midge season.
-In severe cases, you may even need a head net!
+Sometimes, the midgies are so severe that you may even need a head net!

 18. If you don’t like the weather, wait a minute.